 I say this only to put you in my mindset when on Saturday morning, a particularly foggy Saturday morning, I glanced out the window and saw my neighbor carrying two flamingos under each arm.
 Things that might seem unusual someplace else, at the lake nothing seems that far removed from normality.

-I watched Tom carrying these two large birds over to his neighbor Jim’s side yard where an entire flock of flamingos were patiently waiting underneath one of Jim’s bird feeders.
+I watched Tom carrying these two large birds over to Jim’s side yard where an entire flock of flamingos were patiently waiting underneath one of Jim’s bird feeders.
 Back in the city, I used to feed the birds but the bird food also attracted squirrels.
-One year a pair of those squirrels decided to setup housekeeping in my attack by pulling back the attic vent and having babies nestled in all that warm pink insulation.
+One year a pair of those squirrels decided to setup housekeeping in my attic by pulling back the attic vent and having babies nestled in all that warm pink insulation.
 How cute is that?

 Not very because one day one of these cute little babies chewed through 120 volt house wiring that not only gave him a shock, but shut down the power requiring an electrician to come out and repair the damage.
 Saying it was a nightmare doesn’t put that particular spring into perspective.